Poppers

 Are poppers dangerous?

-There have been some reports of people dying suddenly of ‘sudden sniffing death syndrome‘ after having poppers.
+There have been some reports of people dying suddenly of ‘sudden sniffing death syndrome‘ after sniffing poppers.
 And it’s potentially fatal for anyone with heart and blood pressure issues to take them.
+So are poppers safe?
+Not really, sorry, and especially not if they’re mixed with other drugs…

 Can I take poppers with Viagra?